peppy/peppy.github.io/_posts/2019/10/2019-10-21-a-definitive-lazer-faq.md

 ### Will there be touch controls to allow playing fast streams etc. on mobile?

 Yes, these are in development.
-For now you can connect a hardware keyboard.
+For now, you can connect a hardware keyboard.

 ### Will circles be larger on mobile?